Sign up to Wool.com and create your own personal wool hub.

-This jointly funded AWI and NSW DPI project aims to determine the insecticide resistance profiles of blowflies across all wool producing states.
+AWI has partnered with NSW DPI to determine the insecticide resistance profiles of blowflies across all wool producing states.

-By participating in this research and providing live maggot samples, you'll receive results for your property which show the chemical groups that are most effective for your flock.
+This project is gathering baseline data on newer chemicals for future reference.
+By participating in the research and providing maggot samples, woolgrowers will receive feedback on which chemical groups are most effective for their flock.

 The maggot collection kit

-Simply collect 20 or more blowfly maggots in the tubes, fill in the strike record sheet and send to DPI NSW in the padded reply-paid envelope provided
+Collect 20 or more blowfly maggots in the tubes, fill in the strike record sheet and send to DPI NSW in the padded reply-paid envelope provided.

 Your confidentiality will be maintained, and results for the project only attributed to a region or state.
 At the conclusion of the project you will also receive information at a state level and, if enough submissions are received, at a regional level.